athayad/learngit-supersimple.dev/README.md

 use git commit to commit the changes
-  (add --amend to commit to the previous commit) use git log to see the commit history
+  (add --amend to commit to the previous commit) use git log to see the commit history use git reset to unstage the changes from the staging area

 What's on my terminal from the start
 1. git init